upleveled/system-setup/windows.md

 20. Next we will set up some dependencies for Expo and React Native.

-    Copy the following text, paste it in Hyper and hit return.
+    Copy each line in the following text, paste it in Hyper and hit return.

     ```bash
     choco install androidstudio
+    echo "export PATH=$HOME/AppData/Local/Android/Sdk/platform-tools:\$PATH" >> ~/.bash_profile
+    source ~/.bash_profile
     ```

     This will install Android Studio, for creating and running Android virtual devices in an emulator.